DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

 Now we need to do the same with the "feet".
 You can simply add this collider to the same object and then set up the size to be correct.\
 There is an important note here.
 You really should use a circle or capsule collider for this and **not** a box collider.\
 This is because have the sharp corners of a box can limit the movement of your player by getting caught on edges or being unable to climb slopes.\
-Do not worry if there is a little bit of your sprite not covered by the colliders, it will not make a noticable difference.\
+Do not worry if there is a little of your sprite not covered by the colliders, it will not make a noticeable difference.\
 Your colliders may look something like this :

 ![FootCollider](Images/FootCollider.JPG)

 #### Notes About Multiple Colliders

-Before now you may not have realized that it is possible to have multiple colliders on a single object.\
+Before now, you may not have realized that it is possible to have multiple colliders on a single object.\
 It is important to note that there are two very common caveats to this method.

 The first is that colliders can "catch" on other objects if they are not laid out properly.\